ashu3103/gecko/README.md

 # gecko

-Compiler implementation of Gecko programming language, Gecko is a dynamically typed, object oriented language build for educational and experimentation purposes
+Interpreter implementation of Gecko programming language, Gecko is a dynamically typed, object oriented language build for educational and experimentation purposes.